TotemaT/todo-cli/README.md

 	#Delete a task, designed by its name or its number, under a topic, deleting the topic if empty
 ./todo.pl del topic
 	#Delete a topic (including its tasks) after the user confirmation
+./todo.pl upd topic task_nb task_updated
+	#Update a task, designated by its number.
 ```

 Using the command without argument in a software like [GeekTool (OSX)](http://projects.tynsoe.org/fr/geektool/) allows to show the todo list directly on your desktop.

 ##Output
-This program creates a file named .todo in its directory.
+This program creates a file named .todo in its directory (or any other directory, should you change it in the script).
 The file content will be in this form :

 ```
 TOPIC1: task1,task2,task3